Skip to content

 selected_candidates.append(candidate)

-return selected_candidates
+return selected_candidates if selected_candidates else [candidates[0]]

-async def on_epoch_end(
+async def on_epoch_end(self, epoch, trainable_variables):

-"""Called at the end of an epoch
+"""Called at the end of each epoch.

 Args: